OpenNebula/vOneCloud-docs/docs/source/appliance_configuration/control_panel.rst

 SSH
 """

 By default SSH access is disabled.
-If you want to enable it, simply enable the checbock.
+If you want to enable it, simply enable the checkbox.

 .. _control_panel_system_options_ssl: